MRI Lesion Assessment

 mpMRI Components

 T2W (T2-weighted imaging) — Structural anatomy.
 Key sequence for TZ lesions.
-Suspicious features: hypointense mass with ill-defined margins, disruption of capsule or seminal vesicle.
+Suspicious features: hypointense mass with ill-defined margins, disruption of capsule or seminal vesicle invasion.

 DWI (Diffusion-weighted imaging) + ADC map — Dominant sequence for PZ lesions.
-High-grade tumors show restricted diffusion (low ADC, high signal on high b-value).
-Most sensitive for csPCa.
+High-grade tumors show restricted diffusion (low ADC, high signal on high b-value DWI).
+Most sensitive sequence for clinically significant prostate cancer.
+The ADC map provides quantitative information; lower ADC values correlate with higher Gleason grade.

-DCE (Dynamic Contrast Enhancement) — IV contrast series.
-Positive DCE: early focal enhancement corresponding to the T2W/DWI lesion.
-Role is adjunct in v2.1 — mainly for upgrading PI-RADS 3 PZ lesions.
+DCE (Dynamic Contrast Enhancement) — IV contrast series acquired dynamically.
+Positive DCE: early or simultaneous focal enhancement compared to adjacent normal tissue, corresponding to the T2W/DWI lesion location.
+Role is adjunct in v2.1 — used for upgrading PI-RADS 3 PZ lesions to PI-RADS 4 when DWI score is 3 and DCE is positive.
+Does not affect TZ scoring.

 References